by Kelly R. Smith

 - 1 large tomato, diced.

 - 2 large serrano or jalapeno peppers, finely diced.
-Habanero pepper is traditional if you dare.
+Habanero pepper is traditional if you dare; one of these will do fine.

 - 1/2 cup chopped cilantro.